Run The Broomway: A Bucket List Experience For Any Trail Runner

 One highlight for me was that whilst it’s mainly a featureless landscape and spectacular because of that we would encounter several small trees, isolated but alive.
 I speculated that perhaps they were planted along the path for loved ones lost,

 Eventually we made it back.
 A sense of calm stillness achieved within each and every one of us.
-Never have I been on such a short exurcssion which has been so transformational.
+Never have I been on such a short excursion which has been so transformational.
 It is singularly the most memorable run I had ever been on.

 Boondock Events